 Learn How to Turn It ON and Turn It OFF

-There’s a time for hard work, and it’s when you’re doing your rehab exercises.
+There’s a time for hard work, and it’s when you’re doing your stroke recovery exercises.
 Otherwise, thinking about all the hard work ahead is just going to make you anxious.

 Here’s how to avoid this type of anxiety:

 When you’re focused on tasks that require you to think about your recovery, then it’s time to turn your ‘doing mode’ on.

 But when you’re done doing your rehab exercises, turn it off.
 Stop thinking about the long road ahead and let your mind relax.
 You deserve a break from all the effort.